bitpay/bitcore-node/docs/services.md

 *Note:* If you already have a bitcore-node database, and you want to query data from previous blocks in the blockchain, you will need to reindex.
 Reindexing right now means deleting your bitcore-node database and resyncing.

 ## Using Services Programmatically
-If instead you would like to run a custom node, you can include services by including them in your configuration object when initializing a new node.
+If, instead, you would like to run a custom node, you can include services by including them in your configuration object when initializing a new node.

 ```js
 //Require bitcore